puppup420247-org/EdgeEnterprise/edgeenterprise/edge-ie-mode-site-discovery.md

 description: "Use Enterprise Site Discovery to Prepare for IE mode"
 ---

-# Enterprise Site Discovery Step-by-Step
+# Enterprise Site Discovery Step-by-Step Guide

 This article provides a step-by-step guide to using Enterprise Site Discovery with Microsoft Endpoint Configuration Manager.

 Enterprise Site Discovery can help you configure your Enterprise Mode Site List.
+Enterprise Site Discovery will help you:

+- Discover which sites are using legacy document modes.
+Unless these sites are detecting modern browsers and providing different HTML, they probably need to use IE mode.
+- Discover which sites are using ActiveX controls.
+Microsoft Edge doesn't support ActiveX controls.
+Unless these sites are detecting modern browsers and providing different HTML, they probably need to use IE mode.

 > [!NOTE]
 > This article applies to Microsoft Edge **Stable**, **Beta** and **Dev** Channels, version 77 or later.

 ## Prerequisites

-This guide assumes you have the following services and roles installed:
+This guide assumes you're experienced with using Microsoft Endpoint Configuration Manager and have the following services and roles installed:

 1. Microsoft Endpoint Configuration Manager
 2. Microsoft SQL Server Reporting Services